Expanding Patent Disclosure with Patent Drawings: All you need to knowadmin

 Patent drawings can also serve as a sort of “safety net” or second chance if the written part of a patent application isn’t as clear or thorough as it should be.

-As an article in Forbes notes, a drawing in a provisional patent application (PPA) can “save” you when it comes time to file a non-provisional application:
+A drawing in a provisional patent application (PPA) can “save” you when it comes time to file a non-provisional application:

 I’ve learned that if you show something in the drawings section of your PPA that you forgot to describe in your write-up, you can still include it in your non-provisional patent application.
 (If you don’t include something in your PPA, it can’t be added later.
 You can file another PPA, but that will change your priority date.)